 The government (the executives) gains the right to rule by winning “confidence” from elected members of parliament (legislators).
 At any moment, the parliament can vote to dismiss the government.
 That is called the “vote of no confidence.”
 Therefore, the parliament holds the government accountable.
 Hence, close cooperation between these two is necessary.

 You can also call the government cabinet or administration.
 It is possible to form it in three ways.
 In some countries, members of the cabinet cannot be members of the parliament at the same time.
 Secondly, it can be the other way round.
 Thus, every cabinet member must also be an elected representative.
 Lastly, there are countries where no special rules are specified.

-The parliament, responsible for making laws, can be unicameral, with only one house – house of commons or equivalent.
-Or bicameral with two houses – a lower house (i.e., House of Commons) and an upper house (i.e., Senate or House of Lords).
-Generally, a supreme court holds the judicial review power over the parliament.
-Therefore, it can declare laws unconstitutional.
+The parliament is responsible for making laws.
+It can be unicameral, with only one house – house of representatives or equivalent.
+Or bicameral with two houses – a lower house and an upper house.
+In general, the senate is the upper house.
+However, it is possible to encounter other names too.

 Further, a supreme court can be established.
 It holds the judicial review power over the parliament and the government.
 Consequently, it can declare laws or orders unconstitutional.